 Independent Review Processes

 Acceptance of ones’ manuscript is dependent upon editorial and peer review only.
 Ability to pay the publication fee will have no impact on whether or not an article is accepted.
-Once a manuscript is accepted, an independent review of any waiver request will be made.
-No manuscript will be published unless a fee is collected or a waiver granted.
+No manuscript will be published unless a fee is collected.

 2.2 Peer Review